 words!, Asbury Park, New Jersey.

-This store has a gem in Jan, who will chat books with you, and co-owner, Scott, who writes and lectures and is helping to produce the April 2014 BookFest (its second year) for local/and other authors.
+This store has a gem in Jan, who will chat books with you, and co-owner, Scott, who writes and lectures and helped produce Bookfest, a local festival and resource for authors.
 612 Cookman Avenue, 07712.
 732-455-5549. https://www.facebook.com/wordsAsburyPark

 Booktowne, 171 Main Street, Manasquan, N.J.
 08736.
 732-722-7255.
 A pretty bookstore, with a good selection of children’s books, and very knowledgeable, friendly owner, Rita, and staff. www.booktowne.com

 River Road Bookstore, 759 River Road, Fair Haven, N.J.
 732-747-9455.
 A wide variety of books, a store you’ll like to browse slowly, leisurely – and the children’s section is well organized. www.riverroadbooks.net.

 LET’S SUPPORT OUR LOCAL BOOKSTORES!

 If you can’t make it to one of these stores, you

 can also click here to order from my website.